rbergen/PlayIO/README.md

 ### Commands
 - **f** [_TEXT_]<br/>
   Read one line of _PROGRAM_'s standard output or, if _TEXT_ has been specified, read lines from _PROGRAM_'s standard output until one is read that contains _TEXT_.
-If no output is available, this command waits until it is.
+If no output is available, this command waits unless end of file is reached.

 - **o** [_TEXT_]<br/>
   Output _TEXT_ to **playio** standard output.
 If no _TEXT_ is specified, output the last line read from _PROGRAM_'s standard output with the **f** command.